pspdev/pspsdk/README.md

 ### Additional Documentation

-Here are links to additional community made documentation, mostly on the PSP hardware:
+Here are links to additional community made documentation for contributors to the PSPSDK, mostly on the PSP hardware:

  - [PSP Allegrex documentation](https://pspdev.github.io/vfpu-docs/):
    Non-official documentation on the PSP CPU and VFPU.